NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 ![Quiz Results Page Screenshot](../../screenshots/admin/page-quiz-results.png)

-Each row is a single Quiz/Survey for a single user.
-Select run details button to the right of the user to view details of that particular Quiz/Survey run.
+Each row represents a single Quiz/Survey for a single user.
+Select the run details button to the right of the user to view details of that particular Quiz/Survey run.

 ![Quiz Single Result Page Screenshot](../../screenshots/admin/page-quiz-single-result.png)

 Quiz results will depict selected answer(s) and its correctness status.
-Survey result will simply display which results were selected.
+Survey results will simply display which results were selected.

 ## Skill Association

 A Quiz/Survey association to an existing skill requires successful completion of that Quiz/Survey in order to earn the skill and its points.
-In the case of a quiz that serves as skill's knowledge check.
+In the case of a quiz, then the quiz serves as the skill's knowledge check.
 On the other hand associating a survey is method to get feedback about that skill or collect some pieces of important data related to the skill.